Losant/losant-docs/docs/dashboards/event-list.md

+---
+description: Learn about listing your Events on a Losant Dashboard.
+---

 # Event List

 The Event List Block displays a list of events for a given application.
 The list links to each event and displays each one's subject, level (info, warning, error or critical) and the time the event occurred.